 What we investigated

-Almost 1 in 3 deaths in NZ are caused by cardiovascular disease (CVD) and around 170,000 New Zealanders are living with the disease.
+Almost 1 in 3 deaths in Aotearoa New Zealand are caused by cardiovascular disease (CVD) and around 170,000 New Zealanders are living with the disease.
 It is estimated that over 250,000 New Zealanders have diabetes, a condition which can lead to heart disease and contribute to CVD deaths.

 Early detection of those at high risk of CVD and diabetes enables better treatment and health outcomes.